 Emily Saso (say-so) writes novels, screenplays and copy.

-Her debut novel, The Weather Inside, came out in 2016 to excellent reviews.
+Her debut novel, The Weather Inside, came out in 2016.
 She loves television and movies as much as she loves books, and is currently writing two TV pilots and a feature.
 She’s a proud alum of the Women on Screen screenwriting incubator, The Summer Institute of Film and TV, and the Comedy Girl stand-up training program.

 Emily earned her master’s in international security studies from York University—a degree that comes in handy when she watches Homeland.
 And yes, Emily is married, sorry.
 But maybe you could be friends?